 - ¾ cup (180 mL) whipping cream, plus additional for brushing

-- In a large bowl, combine the flour, salt, and baking powder.
+- In a large bowl, combine the flour, salt, baking powder, pepper, and onion powder.
 Use a pastry cutter or the back of two forks to cut the butter into the dry ingredients until pea-sized clumps are throughout.
 Stir in the bacon.
 Combine the maple syrup and the whipping cream in a separate bowl and then stir into the dry ingredients, just until evenly incorporated.
 If a lot of dry ingredients remain in the bottom of the bowl you can add an additional tablespoon of cream, but be sure to not add too much liquid.

 - Pat the dough out in a ¾” thick circle and place the dough round on a parchment lined baking pan in the freezer to chill for 30 minutes.
 Meanwhile, preheat the oven to 400 degrees.

 - Once the dough is chilled, cut the dough into 8 wedges but leave the circle of pieces together.
 Use a pastry brush to brush a thin layer of whipping cream over the scones.
 Bake in the oven until golden brown around the edges of each scone, about 35 minutes.